By Mark Spencer, ITA Certified New Code and Classic Code NLP Trainer and Change Agent

 - How to take photos and measurements for facial beauty analysis and identification of golden ratio proportionsBest practice techniques for facial and beauty analysis.
 Numerous studies have been done to investigate the existence and/or relationship of golden ratio proportions in the human face.
 Surprising few get it right, so the results of many of these studies are inaccurate and misleading.
 There are four important keys to selecting photographs that are suitable […] The post How to take photos and measurements for facial beauty analysis and identification of golden ratio proportions appeared first on The Golden Ratio: Phi, 1.618.

 - Dr. George Markowsky’s “Misconceptions about the Golden Ratio” ReviewedDebunking the Debunkers of Golden Ratio Myths.
 Overview: This article reviews Dr. George Markowsky’s article on eight misconceptions about the golden ratio.
-He starts his analysis by establishing a very reasonable ±2% range for considering evidences of the golden ratio as acceptable.
+He starts his analysis by establishing a very generous ±2% range for considering evidences of the golden ratio as acceptable.
 In four cases though, evidences for the original claims are missed or ignored. […] The post Dr. George Markowsky’s “Misconceptions about the Golden Ratio” Reviewed appeared first on The Golden Ratio: Phi, 1.618.

 - Michelangelo and the Art of the Golden Ratio in Design and CompositionNew study unveils Michelangelo’s extensive use of the golden ratio in the Sistine Chapel.
 In 2013, I reported that Michelangelo used the golden ratio in his painting “The Creation of Adam” in the Sistine Chapel.
 This Divine Proportion appears at the point at which Adam’s finger is touched by the finger of God, as God […] The post Michelangelo and the Art of the Golden Ratio in Design and Composition appeared first on The Golden Ratio: Phi, 1.618.